gameontext/gameon/README.md

    required for local development). to be deployed.
   ```
-  ./go-rebuild.sh
+  ./go-run.sh rebuild map
   ```

-For subsequent code changes to the same project, you just need to execute the `go-rebuild.sh` script.
+For subsequent code changes to the same project, you just need to execute `go-run.sh rebuild map`.
+To rebuild multiple projects, you can specify multiple projects as arguments, eg. `go-run.sh rebuild map player auth` To rebuild all projects, use `go-run.sh rebuild` or `go-run.sh rebuild all`

 ## Notes